andremeiras/WorldsPopulation/readme.md

 :heavy_check_mark: On the left side it has a list of countries, and each one with their total population.
 At the top of the same list has the sum of all of this countries.

-:red_circle: And, in the same way, it has the right list with the Favorite Countries.
+:red_circle: And, in the same way, it has on the right side a list with the Favorite Countries.

 :heavy_plus_sign: To see and sum a specific countries population, just click on de plus[+] button, and to remove a country from the sum (Favorite List), just click on the minus[-] button.